giannisalinetti/open-cluster-management-examples/README.md

 This repository contains examples to be applied to an Open Cluster Management lab.
 Materials inside this repository are intended for demo purposes, not production.

+The examples in this repository are based on the official Open Cluster Management [documentation](https://open-cluster-management.io/concepts/).

 ## Application Lifecycle Management

 Open Cluster Management enables a GitOps-based approach to manage applications over